typeWolffo/genre-cli/README.md

 # Genre-cli

-Genre-cli is a tool for lazy developers to create resources for React components.
+Genre-cli (GENerate REsource) is a tool for lazy developers to create resources for React components.
 </div>

 ---